lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 If {{< regref "CONTROL.PARTITION_SEL" >}} is not set, then the corresponding word in the data partition is accessed.

 Flash scrambling, if enabled, also applies to information partitions.
-However, one TBD feature is related to flash support of life cycle and manufacturing.
 It may be required for manufacturers to directly inject data into specific pages flash information partitions via die contacts.
 For these pages, scramble shall be permanently disabled as the manufacturer should not be aware of scrambling functions.